Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at $\sqrt{s} =$ 13 TeV: Event reconstruction

 \end{linenomath} The normalization factor $d_0$ is defined as $d_0 = \sum_k p_{\mathrm{T},k} R_{\text{j}}$, with $R_{\text{j}}$ the clustering parameter of the original jet.
 In this analysis, which aims to select $\V\to\PQq\PQq$ decays, the variable that best discriminates between \PV boson jets and those from quarks and gluons is the ratio of the 2-subjettiness to 1-subjettiness: $\tauto=\taut/\tauo$.
 The \tauto observable is calculated for the jet before the grooming procedure, and includes the PUPPI algorithm corrections for pileup mitigation.

 For the identification of jets originating from the hadronization of bottom quarks, the deep neural network-based combined secondary vertex (\textsc{DeepCSV}) algorithm~\cite{Sirunyan:2018btv} is used, either directly on the AK4 jets or on the AK8 soft-drop subjets with PUPPI pileup mitigation applied.
 A \textsc{DeepCSV} loose (medium) \PQb tag corresponds to a $\approx$84 ($\approx$68)\% efficiency for \PQb quark identification and a $\approx$10 ($\approx$1)\% light-flavor or gluon jet mistag rate.
+The \PQb tagging and mistag jet performances are extracted from simulation and then corrected using scale factors measured in data samples enriched in \PQb quark jets and light-flavor or gluon jets~\cite{Sirunyan:2018btv}.

 Jets are required to be separated from isolated leptons by $\DR > 0.8\,(0.4)$ for AK8 (AK4) jets.
 Only those AK4 and AK8 jets passing the tight jet identification requirements~\cite{CMS-PAS-JME-16-003}, and reconstructed in the central region of the detector ($\abs{\eta}<2.4$), are considered in the analysis.